broadinstitute/herc/docs/API.md

 Because Aurora's definition of "terminal states" doesn't preclude a job being rescheduled, Herc may return a different status that more accurately represents what's happening with the job.
 Here's what you need to know:

-* `FINISHED`, `FAILED`, `KILLED`, `MEM_EXCEEDED` and `DISK_EXCEEDED` are the only terminal states.
+* `FINISHED`, `FAILED` and `KILLED` are the only terminal states.
 Any other state is non-terminal.
 You will never see the Aurora state `LOST`; Herc turns it into either `RESCHEDULED` or `KILLED` (see below).
 * When this endpoint returns `FAILED`, the JSON payload *may* include additional fields with more information.
-You should check the existence, and then value of the `response` field:
+You should check the existence, and then value of the `reason` field:
-  * `"response" : "MEM_EXCEEDED"` and `"response" : "DISK_EXCEEDED"` indicate the job failed because it exceeded the amount of memory or disk it requested in its Resources struct.
+  * `"reason" : "MEM_EXCEEDED"` and `"response" : "DISK_EXCEEDED"` indicate the job failed because it exceeded the amount of memory or disk it requested in its Resources struct.
 In this case the JSON payload will contain two additional fields, `requested` and `used`; the values of both are strings, e.g. `128MB` or `3145728BYTES`.
 An example of this is below.
 * `RESCHEDULED` is a non-terminal state added by Herc that indicates Aurora is in the process of rescheduling a job.
 This can happen when a job gets lost, pre-empted by a higher priority job, or the node it was running on is put into maintenance.
 * `KILLED` exclusively means "killed on request by a user or admin".
 It will be returned even if the job completes, fails, or gets lost before or during the execution of the kill request.